 Our museum may not be the largest in Hawaii but it is authentic and has lots of charm.
 We feature traditional artifacts that were used by the Hawaiian people in their everyday life, worship, fishing, and other aspects of their lives.
+Our popular Faces of Hana display features old photos of the many characters of Hana's past.
 You will discover the life stories of those who made an impact on Maui and especially Hana.
 There are so many compelling stories so make sure to converse with the museum attendant and ask questions.
 Most of them are volunteers with a true passion to safeguard the stories of the past and the Hawaiian lifestyle, beliefs, and traditions.

 If you would like to request a special visit to the museum, please call and leave a message for other times and we will try to accommodate your schedule.